gdjenks13/RealignmentSZN/README.md

     - Light mode and dark mode ☀️🌑

 **SOON**
+- Drag Teams from one spot in a conference to another (currently they are always alphabetical)
 - Add / Edit / Delete Conferences
     - When adding a conference, allow user to name the conference.
 Instantiated with no teams
     - Edit conference pop-up shows list of each conference attribute, field to edit each.
 Save and cancel buttons